-Years Homework 4 & 5 • should include daily independent reading • may continue class work, projects and assignments, essays and research • will generally range from: 30 to 45 minutes a day
+Years Homework 5&6 should include daily independent reading practicing of spelling words Maths will generally range from: 30 to 45 minutes a day Occasionally homework may include finishing off projects or work not completed in class.

 These Homework Guidelines have been developed by the Department with the assistance of parents, teachers and students in Victorian primary and secondary schools.
 The Guidelines provide a framework to help schools engage their communities when reviewing their existing homework policies.